3 Ways to Turn Your Trash into Cash!

 Though one option is to donate an old phone, if you can’t bring yourself to part with an expensive piece of tech for kindness’ sake, companies like Gazelle are willing to pay cash for those outdated phones.
 Visit the website, choose your model and describe the condition of your device and within seconds you’ll have an offer from the company for your phone.
 If you accept, most of these sites will send you a pre-paid postage envelope and pay you through PayPal, check or Amazon gift card.
 Before you send your smartphone in to receive your payment, these programs require that you return your device to factory setting.
 You should figure out how to reset your iPhone before selling your cell to a recycling program or an individual.

-It is possible to save the planet and put cash in your pocket if you know where to look.
+It is possible to start living green and recycle while putting cash in your pocket if you know where to look.
 Make use of these suggestions to not only better your recycling efforts but to also earn a little money.